mfikria/pokedex/README.md

 ### Folder Structures
 The endpoint index is in /src/components/main/index.js

+- kit: server and webpack definition
+- config: configuration fol the project
+- static: static file used in the project
-- cert: for certification dummy
+- src/cert: for certification dummy
-- components: components definition used in application
+- src/components: components definition used in application
-- graphql: query definition for query or mutation on graphql server
+- src/graphql: query definition for query or mutation on graphql server
-- helpers: helper functions
+- src/helpers: helper functions
-- routes: define router and controller of each page
+- src/routes: define router and controller of each page
-- styles: style definitions
+- src/styles: style definitions

 ### Screenshot
 ![N|Solid](https://github.com/mfikria/pokedex/raw/master/static/home.png)